SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/stix-taxii-1-client-source.md

 1. (Optional) **Sumo Logic Threat Intel Source ID**.
 Provide your own threat intelligence source ID.
 This is useful for organizing multiple sources.
 1. **STIX/TAXII Configuration**:
    * **Discovery URL**.
 Enter the TAXII Discovery URL provided by the vendor (optional).
+1. **Collection Names**.
+Enter the collections to fetch, using the poll URL.
 1. **Authentication**.
 This source only supports basic HTTP authentication.
 Check **Use Basic Auth** to enable it.
    * **HTTP Basic Auth User**.
 The threat intel API username
    * **HTTP Basic Auth Password**.
 The threat intel API password